Panel and Programming FAQ

 3. What panels does Anime Boston look for?

-Anime Boston primarily accepts panels that include but are not limited to, providing information and/or education about Japanese culture, such as anime, cosplay, lifestyle, history, etc. However, panels that provide information on social issues that pertain to the current culture of the Convention Community are also considered (examples such as LGBT, transgender, social anxiety, etc.)
+Anime Boston primarily accepts panels that include but are not limited to providing information/education about Japan, Japanese Culture, Anime, Manga, Cosplay, Videogames, Art history. etc. Panels that provide information on social issues that pertain to the current culture of the Convention Community may also be considered.

 4. How does Anime Boston decide what panels make it into the schedule?